GeniusPilot2016/NeoBleeper/docs/TROUBLESHOOTING.md

 # NeoBleeper Troubleshooting Guide

-This guide provides solutions for common issues encountered when using NeoBleeper, especially those related to system speaker behavior, sound output, hardware compatibility, and persistent system beeps.
+This guide provides solutions for common issues encountered when using NeoBleeper, especially those related to system speaker behavior, sound output, hardware compatibility, and persistent system beeping.

 ---